LeenuJain/Design_Patterns_in_Software_Development/Creational_Design_Patterns/README.md

 - It follows the Open/Closed Principle — open for extension, closed for modification.

-### 2.  building a Notification System.
-Depending on the user's preference, the system should send a notification via Email, SMS, or Push Notification.
+### 2. Building a Notification System.
+- Depending on the user's preference, the system should send a notification via Email, SMS, or Push Notification.
-Now, instead of writing if-else everywhere to decide which notification to send, we use the Factory Method Pattern to make the code clean, flexible, and easy to extend.
+- Now, instead of writing if-else everywhere to decide which notification to send, we use the Factory Method Pattern to make the code clean, flexible, and easy to extend.

 ### Step 1: Create a Common Interface
 All notification types should have a common method, like notify().